Jetsurf/jet-bot/README.md

  - `/rank` : Shows your ranks in the ranked gamemodes
  - `/stats` : Shows various stats from your gameplay
  - `/srstats` : Shows various stats from Salmon Run
- - `/order ID/ITEM NAME` : !splatnetgear provides an ID.
+ - `/store order ID/ITEM NAME` : !splatnetgear provides an ID.
 Use either the ID or the name of an item on the store to order it
  - `/battle last` : Gets stats from the last battle you played
  - `/battle num NUM` : Gets stats from NUM last battle (1 is last, upto 50)
  - `/weapons stats WEAPON` : Pulls stats for a specific weapon